 - 1. Seminar participants are required to make an academic presentation of their assigned papers.
 The presentation may include additional related literature and/or data. - 2.
-Participants must moderate the discussion following their presentation and respond to questions from the audience. - 3.
-Active participation in discussions during the seminar is expected of all participants.
+Participants must moderate the discussion following their presentation and respond to questions from the audience. - Active participation in discussions during the seminar is expected of all participants.
 Attendance is compulsory. - 4.
-The grade will be given on the basis of the seminar presentation and a written paper of approximately 3200 words.
+The grade will be given based on the seminar presentation and a written paper of approximately 3200 words.